davegill/wrf-coop/README_user.md

 | urb3bNE |  16 |  16 |  14 |  14 |  8 |  2 |  4 |  3 |

-This testing capability requires the use of the the docker utility on your local machine (docker.com).

 ## Get the WRF container infrastructure

 1. Docker is needed

-The WRF container build and run requires the use of docker.
-This may be downloaded at `docker.com`.
+The capability for the build and run testing (using the WRF container) necessarily requires the use of the the docker utility on your local machine (docker.com).

-2. Clone the WRF-specific wrf-coop repository.
-This is the code that builds the container for WRF.
+2. To start the process of constructing a working WRF docker container, clone the WRF-specific wrf-coop repository.
+This is the code that eventually builds the container structures for WRF.
 ```
 git clone https://github.com/davegill/wrf-coop
 cd wrf-coop